Portishead, Somerset: Governance

-The town falls within the unitary authority of North Somerset, although the area below high-water mark, including the pier, is within Bristol.
-Before 1974, the parish was part of the Long Ashton Rural District.
+There are two tiers of local government covering Portishead, at parish (town) and unitary authority level: Portishead Town Council and North Somerset Council, although the area below high-water mark, including the pier, is within Bristol.
+The town council is based at the Folk Hall at 95 High Street.

 The police service is provided by Avon and Somerset Constabulary.
 Avon Fire and Rescue Service has a fire station in Portishead staffed by retained firefighters, equipped with two water tenders each holding 1,800 litres.
 The South Western Ambulance Service has responsibility for the area.